Skilled Nursing Articles

-Preventing Adverse Drug Events with DNA
+Preventing Adverse Drug Events With DNANovember 10, 2020

 To maximize the value of drug treatments while preventing harm, some facilities are looking to a novel approach: pharmacogenomics.
 Since every individual has a unique combination of enzymes that break down or interact with medications in the body, pharmacogenomics analyzes a resident’s DNA – taken with a simple Buccal swab – to determine patient-specific drug metabolism characteristics.
 And the benefits of this minimally invasive analysis can be significant.